colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 **Manual Steps:**

-1. **Edit the template** - Update version to 1.0.2 and change landing page text (show quick edit in VS Code)
+1. **Edit the template** - Update version to 1.0.2 and change landing page style:
+   - Change gradient colors from purple to orange/red (`#ff6b6b` to `#ff8e53`)
+   - Add ASCII art logo
+   - Update version text to "1.0.2"
+   - **Important**: Avoid using emoji characters in PowerShell inline scripts (UTF-8 encoding issues)

 2. **Delete the old template and recreate with updated JSON**:
 ```bash